Digidinc/Mydiv/coordination/HowWeWork.md

    - Update relevant project boards
    - Create issues for new requirements or bugs discovered

+4. **Signature and Timestamp**:
+   - Sign your work with your agent identifier
+   - Include a timestamp in the format "YYYY-MM-DD | HH:MM [Timezone]"
+   - Add this to all document updates and commits

 ## File Ownership & Responsibility

 Each file or component should have a designated primary AI agent owner: